 The first step in turning data into information is to create a distribution.
 The most primitive way to present a distribution is to simply list, in one column, each value that occurs in the population and, in the next column, the number of times it occurs.
 It is customary to list the values from lowest to highest.
-This is simple listing is called a "frequency distribution".
+This simple listing is called a frequency distribution.
 A more elegant way to turn data into information is to draw a graph of the distribution.
 Customarily, the values that occur are put along the horizontal axis and the frequency of the value is on the vertical axis.

-Ann Howard called the equipment manager at two nearby colleges and found out the following data on sock sizes used by volleyball players.
-At Piedmont State last year, 14 pairs of size 7 socks, 18 pairs of size 8, 15 pairs of size 9, and 6 pairs of size 10 socks were used.
-At Graham College, the volleyball team used 3 pairs of size 6, 10 pairs of size 7, 15 pairs of size 8, 5 pairs of size 9, and 11 pairs of size 10.
-Ann arranged her data into a distribution and then drew a graph called a Histogram:
+Ann is the equipment manager for the Chargers athletic teams at Camosun College, located in Victoria, British Columbia.
+She called the basketball and volleyball team managers and collected the following data on sock sizes used by their players.
+Ann found out that last year the basketball team used 14 pairs of size 7 socks, 18 pairs of size 8, 15 pairs of size 9, and 6 pairs of size 10 were used.
+The volleyball team used 3 pairs of size 6, 10 pairs of size 7, 15 pairs of size 8, 5 pairs of size 9, and 11 pairs of size 10.
+Ann arranged her data into a distribution and then drew a graph called a histogram.
+Ann could have created a relative frequency distribution as well as a frequency distribution.
+The difference is that instead of listing how many times each value occurred, Ann would list what proportion of her sample was made up of socks of each size.